 English 10: World Literature

 The writing program in grade 10 emphasizes the process of drafting in the instruction of expository writing.
 Students write a range of essays to understand the different purposes (persuasive, informative, comparative, analytic) a writer must identify when trying to reach her audience.
 The ability to read texts closely and in context is developed through critical reading of novels, plays, and poetry; representative selections from around the world serve as the core of the study in literature.
 Grammar and usage lessons build upon the foundation from English 9 and address issues as they emerge in the revision process.
-Texts include: Adichie’s Purple Hibiscus, Shakespeare’s The Tempest, Satrapi’s Persepolis, Esquival’s Like Water for Chocolate, Garcia Marquez’s Chronicle of a Death Foretold, as well as selected short fiction and poetry.
+Texts include: Adichie’s Purple Hibiscus, Shakespeare’s The Tempest, Satrapi’s Persepolis, Esquivel’s Like Water for Chocolate, Garcia Marquez’s Chronicle of a Death Foretold, as well as selected short fiction and poetry.